 #8 ROMAIN GROSJEAN

 Handed a second chance in 2012, Romain Grosjean was hit and miss in his comeback season.
-Flash forward six years and he’s a multiple podium finisher and a team leader figure at the new Haas team.
-Will his 2018 performance put him in line for a top tier drive?
+Flash forward seven years and he lines up at Haas, F1’s newest team, as a multiple podium finisher.

 |Full Name||Romain Grosjean|